Darren Henry: Parliamentary career

 Henry was selected as the Conservative prospective parliamentary candidate for Broxtowe in September 2019.
 At a 2019 general election hustings, Henry said that he might introduce a private member's bill for a ban on payday loans advertising, and suggested that food bank users needed help understanding money and budgeting.
 At the same hustings he stated; "When people are really, really down, and when people haven't got the money, one of the things they can look to do is to get a payday loan or something like that".
 This led to criticism from the audience.

 During the election campaign, Henry is said to have leveraged an existing relationship with Robert Jenrick to have Jenrick commit to funding Stapleford (a ward within Broxtowe) with £25 million, but only if Henry won the seat and the Conservative party won a majority.

 At the 2019 general election, Henry was elected to Parliament as MP for Broxtowe with 48.1% of the vote and a majority of 5,331.

 In his maiden speech made on 25 June 2020, which was also in the week marking 72 years since the arrival of the Windrush generation to the UK, Henry spoke negatively of Labour for its representation of immigrants and those of the Windrush generation.
 Henry spoke of his pride in being the first Conservative parliamentarian of West Indian heritage.
 In July 2020, in a debate on the Windrush Lessons Learned Review, Henry used a question to state "party politics is shameful" and also used the opportunity to criticise Labour for not working with the Government to "right the wrongs of Windrush".

 In March 2021, Henry apologised after a member of his staff was alleged to have turned up at the home of a blogger to get him to take down an article.
 Henry said he was unaware the incident had happened until it was published online.

 In January 2022, a briefing released by the TaxPayers' Alliance revealed Henry to be "Britain's most expensive MP..." after £280,936 of expense claims during the 2020/2021 financial year.

 Following the resignation of 50 ministers and aides from the service of Prime Minister Boris Johnson on 7 July 2022, Henry reaffirmed his support for the Prime Minister.

+In 2026, Henry and his wife both defected to Reform UK.
+In June 2026, they were both blocked by the party from standing as parliamentary candidates.

 Personal life

 Darren Henry is married to Caroline Henry, the former Nottinghamshire Police and Crime Commissioner for the Conservative Party from 2021 until 2024.
 She gained notoriety in 2022 for appearing in court and being handed a driving ban after being caught breaking the speed limit five times in 12 weeks in various locations across the county.
 In spite of this, she was selected as the Conservative candidate for Nottingham North and Kimberley in the 2024 general election.
+They both defected to Reform UK in 2026, and applied to become parliamentary candidates for Reform, but were blocked from doing so.